math-modelling-el/YouTube-Popularity-Dynamics-Modelling/README.md

 ## Overview

-This project studies how YouTube video popularity evolves over time by modeling it as a **second-order dynamical system**.
+This project studies how YouTube video popularity evolves over time by modelling it as a **second-order discrete dynamical system**.

-Unlike traditional approaches that focus only on prediction, this work aims to **interpret the growth behavior of videos**, answering questions such as:
+Unlike traditional approaches that focus only on prediction, this work aims to **interpret the growth behaviour of videos**, answering questions such as:

 - Will a video go viral?
-- Will it stabilize or decline?
+- Will it stabilise or decline?
 - Does it exhibit rapid spikes or smooth growth?

 ---